 Design Principles and Practice - 15 credits

-This module aims to develop understanding of a systematic approach to the design process, design management, and creative problem solving, leading to developing an artefact ready for manufacture.
-Design as a process will be applied via a series of principles to assist the progression of the project to reach a suitable solution and evaluating that against the initial brief.
+This module aims to develop an understanding of the systematic approach to the design process, design management, and creative problem solving, leading to the development of an artefact ready for manufacture.
+Design as a process will be applied via a series of principles to assist the progression of the project to reach a suitable solution and evaluate that against the initial brief.
 The module will build on existing experience and should further strengthen your understanding of CAD by examining current industry standard methods and criteria and their relationship with production methods and part variation from design nominal dimensional values.

 Advanced Propulsion Systems - 20 credits